se.plan#

 Note

-Don’t forget to validate again the recipe every time a change is made in the prior sections (AOI selector and/or Quetionnaire).
+Don’t forget to validate the recipe every time a change is made in the prior sections (AOI selector and/or Quetionnaire).

-indicators recipe
+Indicators recipe

-constraints recipe
+Constraints recipe

 Use existing recipe#